ManyTinyThings/ManyTinyThingsWeb/pressure.markdown

 # Pressure

-I've installed a force measurement device in the right wall here.
-It detects whenever a particle bounces off the wall, and how hard.
+I've installed force measurement devices in the walls here.
+They detect whenever a particle bounces off the wall, and how hard.
+Try throwing the particle at the wall at different speeds.

 <script>
     var sim = createSimulation({
         controls: ["playPauseButton", "resetButton"],
-        visualizations: ["pressure", "virialPressure"],
+        visualizations: ["pressure"],
-        particleGenerator: uniformParticleGenerator,
         parameters: {
-            particleCount: 1000,
+            particleCount: 1,
-            radiusScaling: 0.01,
+            radiusScaling: 0.10,
             bondEnergy: 0,
             collisionEnabled: false,
         },
     });
 </script>